4 Spellbinding Haunted Hotels in Salem for Families 2025

 7 Summer St, Salem, MA 01970

-Listed on the Nation Historic Register, this historic Inn features 40 guest rooms, including two-bedroom family suites, in three historic houses.
+Listed on the National Historic Register, the Salem Inn features 40 guest rooms, including two-bedroom family suites, in three historic houses.
 The West House was built in 1834 by the first Salem captain to circumnavigate the globe, Captain Nathaniel West.
-The Curwen House was built in 1854 by James B. Curwen and his brother Captain Samuel R. Curwen in Italian Revival style.
+The Curwen House was built in 1854 by James B. Curwen and his brother, Captain Samuel R. Curwen, in Italian Revival style.
 The Peabody House was built in 1874 as a Dutch-Colonial single-family home.

 Hauntings